zilard/hazrd/README.md

-# How to build the source code
+# How to build the source code and create the docker image

     make image